Act a Fool (Ludacris song)

-"Act a Fool" is a song by American rapper Ludacris from the soundtrack for the 2003 film 2 Fast 2 Furious (in which he stars as Tej Parker) and his fourth album Chicken-n-Beer (UK version).
+"Act a Fool" is a song by American rapper Ludacris from the soundtrack for the 2003 film 2 Fast 2 Furious (in which he stars as Tej Parker).
+The song also appears on the U.K, edition of his fourth album Chicken-n-Beer.
 It was nominated for the Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.